 While God had indeed called all humans adam, Adam (the first human) did name his wife.
 He named her after the Fall.
 When Adam first saw his wife, he simply called her ishshah (woman) corresponding to ish (man) (Genesis 2:23).
-This was a designation and not a name.
-Later, after the Fall, he named his wife Eve (which means “living”) (Genesis 3:20).
-The Hebrew word for name (shem) does not occur before Genesis 3.
+This is a designation and not a name.
+Later, after the Fall, he named his wife “Eve” (which means “living”) (Genesis 3:20).
+The Hebrew word for “name” (shem) does not occur before Genesis 3.

 It is important to note that God is neither male nor female.
 He is a genderless spirit.
 [My article Is God Male or Masculine? is here.]

-I am aware that this may sound controversial, however I believe that this concept is worth thinking about.
-There are several Hebrew scholars who also believe that the first human had a male and a female side, and that the female side was taken from the first human and formed into the first woman.
+I am aware that this may sound controversial; but I believe this concept is worth thinking about.
+There are several Old Testament scholars who state that the first human in Genesis 2 is portrayed as having a male and a female side, and that the female side was taken from the first human and formed into the first woman.
 So the very first person may not have been really male as we understand it.